-Income tax decreased by 64.6% from RMB365.7 million for the year ended 31 December 2021 to RMB129.6 million for the same period in 2022.
+Income tax decreased by 11.2% from RMB129.6 million for the year ended 31 December 2022 to RMB115.0 million for the same period in 2023.

-Loss for the year
+Profit/(loss) for the year

-As a result of the cumulative effect of the foregoing, our loss for the year ended 31 December 2022 was RMB700.5 million as compared with a profit for the year of RMB543.4 million in 2021.
+As a result of the cumulative effect of the foregoing, our profit for the year ended 31 December 2023 was RMB114.1 million as compared with a loss for the year of RMB700.5 million in 2022.

-LIQUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND CAPITAL RESOURCES Cash flow

-Cash flow

-As at 31 December 2022, our cash and bank balances amounted to RMB496.1 million, representing a decrease of 70.8% from RMB1,701.1 million as at 31 December 2021.
+As at 31 December 2023, our cash and bank balances amounted to RMB185.3 million, representing a decrease of 62.7% from RMB496.1 million as at 31 December 2022.
+The Group took the lead to optimise the scale of interest-bearing liabilities and improve the efficiency of the use of its own funds to meet daily operating expenses and working capital needs.

 Our primary uses of cash were to purchase new automobiles, spare parts and automobile accessories, to establish new dealership stores and to fund our working capital and normal operating costs.
 We financed our liquidity requirements through a combination of short-term bank loans and other borrowings and cash flows generated from our operating activities.

 Going forward, we believe that our liquidity requirements will be satisfied by using a combination of bank loans and other borrowings, cash flow generated from our operating activities and other funds raised from the capital markets from time to time.
-For the year ended 31 December 2022, our net cash generated from operating activities were RMB776 million (2021: RMB1,512 million).
+For the year ended 31 December 2023, our net cash generated from operating activities, net cash used in investing activities, and net cash used in financing activities were RMB174.4 million (for the year ended 31 December 2022: RMB776.2 million generated), RMB185.9 million (for the year ended 31 December 2022: RMB276.0 million (for the year ended 31 December 2022: RMB1,748.4 million used), respectively.